hicelery/commerce-all/README.md

 - Product list view with price, stock status, discounts.
 - Product filtering with categorization, price and sort options.
-- Product detail view with reviews, additional image carousels and add to cart.
+- Product detail with reviews, additional image carousels and add to cart.
 - Product reviews for signed in users, with edit and delete functionality - Full CRUD operations for users own records.
 - Product quantities split by sizes.
 - Cart and checkout workflow, with CRUD operations for all users (create cart, add to cart, remove from cart, update quantity).